 PJ was previously with Hill Country Indoor Sports & Fitness, as one of the original team members for the last 9 years and prior with Spurs Sports & Entertainment.
 She also serves on several nonprofit boards and multiple advisory committees throughout Texas and the U.S.

-Reilly Noell, Intern Extraordinaire, is a Senior at Waterloo School in Austin and began an internship with the Greater Austin Sports Foundation in 2019.
+Reilly Noell, Intern Extraordinaire, is a Senior at Covenant Academy and began an internship with the Greater Austin Sports Foundation in 2019.
 Reilly has worked to prominently profile GASF in the Greater Austin area through her web design/development and event promotion through email marketing and social media.
 She is also active with the Board of Directors and frequently serves as a photographer at GASF events.

 Reilly plans to pursue college studies in government and economics after graduation in 2021.
 Until then, she is developing a team of volunteers to work with GASF and succeed her when she heads to college.